BenKuhnhaeuser/GPID/README.md

 The pipeline incorporates a sequence of several filtering steps to increase the accuracy of identification.
 It is accompanied by a calibration script that allows identifying the optimal filtering thresholds in any given dataset.

-For a visual summary of the key pipeline steps, see [Pipeline overview](https://github.com/BenKuhnhaeuser/GPID/wiki#pipeline-overview).

 ## Wiki
 For detailed instructions on how to use, calibrate and interpret GeneParliamentID, please visit our [wiki](https://github.com/BenKuhnhaeuser/GPID/wiki).